joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/phone-screen-team-fit.md

 5. What are you most proud of in your design career? *Look for if they talk about product, process, people, or other things to find passion areas*

 **Nice to Haves**
-* [Product Design Only] In your words, define the roles of product manager, engineering, and designer and describe how they work together successfully.
 * Can you tell me about someone you’ve helped in your career?
 How?
 * Tell us about the newest thing you’ve learned that has improved your design work.
 What was it?
   * Why did you decide to invest time in it?
 How did you learn it? *Look for someone that is a self-learner.*